Why Doesn’t Everybody Achieve Success?

 But there’s still one more thing you haven’t been told about.

 And that’s the very word all the books use; motivation.

 Motivation is not your friend.
 It asks you to do something, it asks you to make an effort.
 If you want to.

-It gives you a reason not to the work.
+It gives you a reason, to not do the work.
 It gives you an excuse.
 It holds you back